yysy2/CAS-projects/README.md

 # CAS-projects
-Data science projects carried out by students and postdocs of the Centre for Atmospheric Science, University of Cambridge
+Data science projects carried out by students and postdocs at the Centre for Atmospheric Science, University of Cambridge